ashutosh1808/student_mgmt_system/README.md

   java -cp mysqljava.jar;.
 Sms
 ```

-To create the tables, run the script.sql file
+To create the tables, run the script.sql file in the MySQL Server CMD